jkurkure/kairy/README.md

 # kairy
-The main code for the Kairy web app
+The main code for the Bringka web app (formerly Kairy)

 ## Setup
 This requires Python 3.11 or higher.